How to use Free Software to learn Japanese, and more.

 To learn Japanese from visual content such as anime or jdramas, you need Japanese subtitles.
 Subtitles can be found on the Resources page.

 I find that it's easier to download all the subtitles for all the shows and have them saved locally.
 This may require a few GiB of disk space, but it will save you the hassle of having to visit subtitle catalogs every time you need to find subtitles.
-For example, if you download a mirror of kitsunekko, you can use fzf to search it.
+For example, if you download the mirror of kitsunekko, you can use lf to browse it, and fzf to search it.
+Watch a demonstration on YouTube.

 If you can't find target language subtitles for a video, you can generate them using pyTranscriber.
 You're going to get cursed subtitles, but it's better than nothing.
 I have used it a few times for Japanese.